-The Trust's Investment Sub-committee reviews the investment manager's performance in the light of the Trust's Statement of Investment Policy and Objectives.
+The Trust's Investment Sub committee reviews the investment manager's performance in the light of the Trust's Statement of Investment Policy and Objectives.
 The stated benchmark objectives are to encourage optimal total return but with the desire to maintain a steady flow of income (or agreed amount available for spending) increasing (averaged over five years) in line with UK average earnings excluding bonuses, and if possible with capital value increasing in a similar way.
 The aim is to take minimum risk commensurate with achieving these objectives, with a diverse portfolio of marketable investments capable of valuation, made so far as possible through regulated markets.

-The remaining balance held in Barings accounts (£1.6m) was transferred to CUEF during the year and the Barings accounts closed.
-The Cambridge University Endowment Fund, which is considered to be suitable for university charitable funds with income requirements, manages £13.6m (2017: £14.8m).
+The Trust has placed its investment portfolio of £9.6m (2018: £13.6m) in the Cambridge University Endowment Fund, which is considered to be suitable for university charitable funds with income requirements.